 One key to ensuring a smooth and successful cocktail party is setting up a self-serve bar.
 This allows your guests to help themselves, giving you more time to focus on hosting the event.
 To set up the perfect home bar, start by gathering all the ingredients and glassware you’ll need for any possible drinks your guests may want.
 This includes liquor, mixers, garnishes, ice, muddler and jigger.

-To avoid confusion, label each spirit at the bar with its corresponding detail description including both its name and basic ingredients list (if there are multiple recipes or options).
+To avoid confusion, label each spirit at the bar with its corresponding detailed description, including both its name and basic ingredients list (if there are multiple recipes or options).
 This will provide your guests with an easy reference when crafting their drinks.
-You may also include prepared mixers like simple syrup in labeled pitchers, as well as fresh fruit bowls of limes or lemons which can be used as garnishes for any cocktails requiring them.
+You may also include prepared mixers like simple syrup in labeled pitchers, as well as fresh fruit bowls of limes or lemons, which can be used as garnishes for any cocktails requiring them.

 Have plenty of ice and garnishes

 Having enough garnishes as part of your setup helps make the evening more interactive and encourages your guests to partake in the art of mixology with their own modified recipes throughout the evening.
-When considering what goes in each drink you should ask yourself: Does this contain quality spirits?
+When considering what goes in each drink, you should ask yourself: Does this contain quality spirits?
 Is it aesthetically pleasing?
 And most importantly, is it delicious?
-Keep these parameters in mind when designing your drink selection list and you will be sure to make an impression on those that attend!
+Keep these parameters in mind when designing your drink selection list, and you will be sure to make an impression on those who attend!

 Offer non-alcoholic options

 For those looking for something a bit more special than just sparkling water, consider preparing seasonal recipes such as a cucumber lime spritzer or elderflower lemonade.
-For adults who don’t imbibe alcohol try offering an old-fashioned with four cherry juice and cocktail bitters or a “mocktail mojito” made with lime juice, sugar, mint leaves, soda water, and simple syrup.
-To please everyone in attendance at your event you may want some reduced sugar offerings such as an Arnold Palmer blend of equal parts ice tea and lemonade or select craft sodas vegan fancy flavored syrups like hibiscus tea or rose lemonade depending on your preference.
+For adults who don’t imbibe alcohol, try offering an old-fashioned with four cherry juice and cocktail bitters or a “mocktail mojito” made with lime juice, sugar, mint leaves, soda water, and simple syrup.
+To please everyone in attendance at your event, you may want some reduced sugar offerings such as an Arnold Palmer blend of equal parts iced tea and lemonade or select craft sodas, vegan fancy flavored syrups like hibiscus tea or rose lemonade, depending on your preference.
 Providing these non-alcoholic beverages are sure to add fun and variety to any party while ensuring all can find something they can enjoy throughout the evening regardless of dietary requirement or personal preferences.